 The underlying contradiction lies here: Iran’s centrality does not imply inclusion.
 It coexists with internal exclusion from the global system, such that integration takes the form of managed and unequal incorporation.
 The crisis is shaped by this simultaneous condition of indispensability and constraint, above all under the regime of sanctions.
 Sanctions have reorganised Iran’s participation in global capitalism, enforcing integration on punitive and asymmetrical terms.
 They are not exceptional tools of coercion but integral components of neoliberal financial architecture.
 As a result, exclusion through sanctions—structured as inclusion—secures accumulation under conditions of instability for Iran.

 Financial infrastructure most clearly reveals this circumscribed integration.
 Exclusion from dollar-clearing systems and periodic disconnection from SWIFT have redirected Iran’s engagement with global circuits of capital into narrower and more indirect financial networks.
-Circumvention is not an escape.
+However, circumvention is not an escape.
 It is re-entry, on worse terms.
 That re-entry takes concrete form through trade in non-dollar currencies, energy agreements with China, and expanding financial ties with Russia and other BRICS-aligned economies.
 In practice, these arrangements offer limited and asymmetrical scope for Iran’s capital expansion.
 Yet their effects are not confined to exchange alone; they have already reshaped the nature and centres of capitalist accumulation in an emerging multipolar world.

 The reorientation of capitalist accumulation in and around Iran has not remained external.
 It has reorganised the internal movement of capital as well.
 Restrictions on capital, markets, and foreign exchange have increasingly redirected flows of capital across multiple, uneven pathways in and out of the Iranian economy.
 When formal channels are blocked, these flows continue along costlier, indirect, and more fragmented routes.